Promise and async/await Guide: How to Read JavaScript Async Code Clearly

 }

-This tends to feel more natural because the reader can follow the steps in order.
+This tends to feel more natural because the reader can follow the workflow in order: get the user, get the orders, save the log.

-Not really, and this is an important beginner point.
+Not really, and this is one of the most important beginner points.

-await pauses the local async function flow until the Promise settles, but the overall mechanism is still asynchronous and Promise-based underneath.
+await pauses the local async function flow until the Promise settles, but the overall mechanism is still Promise-based and asynchronous underneath.

-So async/await is better thought of as syntax that makes async behavior easier to read rather than syntax that turns it into ordinary blocking code.
+So async/await is best thought of as syntax that makes async behavior easier to read, not syntax that turns it into ordinary blocking code.

 In many everyday cases, async/await is easier to read.
-But Promise utilities are still very useful.
+But Promise utilities are still extremely useful.

 For example:

-So these are not really enemies. async/await sits on top of Promise behavior.
+So these are not enemies. async/await sits on top of Promise behavior.

 Common mistakes